roots/bedrock/README.md

 Bedrock is meant as a base for you to fork and modify to fit your needs.
 It is delete-key friendly and you can strip out or modify any part of it.
 You'll also want to customize Bedrock with settings specific to your sites/company.

-Much of the philosphy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](http://roots.io/twelve-factor-wordpress/).
+Much of the philosphy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).

-Note: While this is a project from the guys behind the [Roots starter theme](http://roots.io/starter-theme/), Bedrock isn't tied to Roots in any way and works with any theme.
+Note: While this is a project from the guys behind the [Sage starter theme](https://roots.io/sage/), Bedrock isn't tied to Sage in any way and works with any theme.

 ## Requirements